mehulagg/gitlab/doc/user/admin_area/analytics/dev_ops_report.md

 ## DevOps Adoption

-DevOps Adoption shows you which segments of your organization are using GitLab's most essential features:
+The DevOps Adoption tab shows you which segments of your organization are using GitLab's most essential features:

 - Issues
 - Merge Requests